RedHatInsights/backstage-plugin-status-page/plugins/audit-compliance/docs/installation.md

 # Installation Guide

-This guide provides detailed instructions for installing and configuring the Audit Compliance Plugin in your Backstage instance.
+This guide provides detailed instructions for installing and configuring the Audit Access Manager Plugin in your Backstage instance.
+The plugin provides two main interfaces: the Compliance Manager for bulk operations and the Audit Access Manager for detailed individual application management.

 ## Prerequisites